-The climate can also effect the construction of your outdoor space.
+The climate can also affect the construction of your outdoor space.
 The best time to work outside is when it is dry, wet turf damages more easily and can be unstable during construction.
-Building materials often expand during the summer months, so it is nice to get them in place, settled and sealed if necessary before the hot weather expands materials.
+Building materials often expand during the summer months, so it is nice to get them in place, settled, and sealed if necessary before the hot weather expands materials.

-The elements will have an effect on your outdoor space.
+The elements will also affect your outdoor space.
 Some tips to contemplate before you make a purchase include the following.
-Be sure to use weatherproof products to resist mold, mildew, rotting and fading.
+Be sure to use weatherproof products to resist mold, mildew, rotting, and fading.
 Some wood structures can be vulnerable to bad weather.
 Watch for dark colored fabric and furniture in direct sunlight, it can really heat up seats.
-If you are looking to purchase a television for outside make sure it is an anti-glare model.
+If you are looking to purchase a television for outside, make sure it is an anti-glare model.
 Make sure you have adequate lighting for nighttime.
-Pergolas are a partial covering allowing sun to come in so you can experience the best of the sun and shade.
+Pergolas are a partial covering allowing the sun to come in so you can experience the best of the sun and shade.

-A four season retractable roof or canopy is a perfect solution for an outdoor space.
-The weather can be unpredictable but with a retractable roof, you are always prepared.
-When planning an outdoor gathering overhead protection will not leave you at the mercy of Mother Nature.
+A four-season retractable roof or canopy is a perfect solution for an outdoor space.
+The weather can be unpredictable but with a retractable cover, you are always prepared.
+When planning an outdoor gathering, overhead protection will not leave you at the mercy of Mother Nature.
 It offers protection from sun and rain with the advantage of keeping it open when you are craving sunshine.
-A retractable canopy has the flexibility of being placed on top of pergolas and gazebos.
+A retractable canopy has the flexibility of being placed underneath pergolas and gazebos.
 Weatherproof canopies have a variety of fabrics and colours to choose from, so style will not be forfeited.